On the smooth transfer for Guo-Jacquet relative trace formulae: Representability

 \end{defn}

 The above process is an analogue of parabolic induction in the usual sense (cf. \cite[\S1]{hc} or \cite[\S13]{ko}), and has the following similar properties.
-Notice that $\FM$ acts on $\fr$ by adjoint, which is induced from $\FH$ acting on $\fs$.
+Notice that $\FM$ acts on $\fr$ by the adjoint action, which is induced from the action of $\FH$ on $\fs$.
 Denote by $\fr_\rs$ the regular semisimple locus of $\fr$ with respect to the action of $\FM$.
 If $Y$ is in $\fs_\rs(F)$, then it is also in $\fr_\rs(F)$.
-If $Y\in\fr_\rs(F)$, put where $\fc$ is the Cartan space of $\fr$ containing $Y$ and $\ft$ is the Lie algebra of the centralizer of $Y$ in $\FM$.
-In the proposition below, we write $I_X^{\eta,M}$ or $I_X^{\eta,H}$ to distinguish orbital integrals with respect to $M$ or $H$.
+If $Y\in\fr_\rs(F)$, put